Limited English Proficiency (LEP)

 LEP Languages in the SJTPO Region

 The “Safe Harbor” provision guides what SJTPO identifies as LEP languages.
 The provision provides a threshold of 1,000 persons or 5 percent of the population as a basis for identifying an LEP population.
-This determines which languages need to be considered when translating “vital documents” or other materials, dependent on other relevant factors.
-Information from the US Census Bureau identifies languages groups whose speakers speak English “less than very well.”
-Based on this data, LEP languages in the SJTPO regions are as follows:
+The provision determines which languages need to be considered when translating “vital documents” or other materials, dependent on other relevant factors.
+Information from the US Census Bureau identifies language groups whose speakers speak English “less than very well.”
+This means that if 1,000 or 5 percent of a particular population speak a particular language and speak English less than very well, then that constitutes an LEP population and an LEP language.
+Based on this data, LEP languages in the SJTPO region are as follows:

 - Spanish (Primary LEP Language)